 MDM2 is a gene that promotes cell division (the creation of new cells).
-Normal cells and those in lipomas have two copies of the MDM2 gene.
-In contrast, some cancers (malignant tumours) that look like lipomas have more than two copies of the MDM2 gene.
+Normal cells and those in pleomorphic lipomas have two copies of the MDM2 gene.
+In contrast, some cancers that look like pleomorphic lipomas have more than two copies of the MDM2 gene.

-Your pathologist may order a test to see how many copies of MDM2 are present in your tumour.
-A test called florescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
-A normal copy number confirms that the tumour is a non-cancerous (benign) lipoma.
+Your pathologist may order a test to see how many copies of MDM2 are present in the tumour.
+A test called fluorescence in situ hybridization (FISH) is commonly used to count the number of MDM2 genes in a cell.
+A normal copy number confirms that the tumour is a non-cancerous pleomorphic lipoma.